4

 This ‘unplugged’, handmade style of cooking is all about the simplicity of quality, Tasmanian produce, with meals inspired by the natural landscape and temperate climate.

 The terrain is varied, from mountains to coastal walks.
-Over 4 days you can choose to walk between 28-40km.
+Over 4 days you can choose to walk up to 39km.

-There are no charging facilities at the lodge, so we recommend bringing extra batteries or a portable charger.
+There are no charging facilities at the lodge, so we recommend bringing extra batteries or a portable charger / power bank with cable.

-There is no mobile or internet access, so your four day stay at Friendly Beaches Lodge offers you a rare opportunity to truly escape, relax and rejuvenate.
+There is no mobile or internet access, so your 4-day stay at Friendly Beaches Lodge offers you a rare opportunity to truly escape, relax and rejuvenate.

 Trip reviews